Skip to main content

 Build your personal brand.
 Update your LinkedIn profile and engage with thought leaders in your field.
 Share your own ideas and experiences.
 If you’re applying for a technology role, create a GitHub profile and link it to your LinkedIn profile so others can see examples of your work.
 Focus on the most relevant programming languages and platforms for the jobs you’re applying to and be sure to include the number of tasks you’ve done.

-Seek feedback from trusted people who will give it to you straight, yet with kindness.
 If you keep striking out on your job search, it could be time for introspection.
+Seek feedback from trusted people who will give it to you straight.
 Do you need to be more targeted with your search or expand your search?
 Do you need to develop new skills?
 Do you need more experience?
 Ask someone in your network for their advice.
 If you’ve connected with a recruiter, you can ask them for feedback as well.

 Use our handy checklist.